octopize/avatar-python/doc/README.md

   This is used to generate documentation from `pydantic` models which come with useful information such as constrained values and a docstring per variable.

+## Versioning

+We want to show the documentation of all the different Python client versions.
+We thus use `sphinx-multiversion` to generate one version of the documentation for each release.

+To show a sidebar to the user, we override the `ethical-ads.html` page that serves as a sidebar when deploying on ReadTheDocs.
+As we are only deploying on Github Pages, we can safely override this.

 ## Build process

 Use `make doc-build` to build the documentation.
 Be on the lookout for errors during the build process, as `sphinx-multiversion` will not stop the build process on errors.